akirav/akirav.github.io/essays/the-law.md

 <img class="ui small left circular floated image" src="../images/lonzo-shooting.jpg">

 Now let's talk about Lonzo "🐐 jr" Ball, his first couple games in the NBA were rough, the NBA is nothing like college basketball.
 Just like Lonzo, the first few times using ESLint with IntelliJ was painful.
 I had a lot of errors regarding my format.
 But through these errors, I was able to learn proper coding style guidlines that make my code much more readable.
 Even though I still struggle with errors in ESLint, I am starting to enjoy minimizing the complaints ESLint spits out.

+Through time, Lonzo Ball will eventually join the ranks of Ray Allen and Stephen Curry.
+He is still young and has a lot more to learn about.
+Just like Lonzo, my experience in software engineering has just begun and I still have a lot more to learn about.
+But I know that throught out time, I will eventually develop good software engineering habits that will allow me to become a great programmer.
+ICS 314 will allow me to build a great base to my future career in software engineering.